Helton Leite: Botafogo

 On 7 January 2014, Leite was presented at Botafogo.
 Initially a third-choice behind Jefferson and Renan, he became the second-choice of Sidão when Renan left in 2016 and Jefferson was injured.

 Leite was again a backup option in the 2017 campaign, this time behind another new signing, Gatito Fernández.
 On 14 December of that year, he moved to São Caetano on loan for the ensuing season.

 Boavista

 On 12 June 2018, Leite moved abroad for the first time in his career after joining Portuguese Primeira Liga side Boavista.
 At the club, he was named the Best Goalkeeper during the months of January and February 2020.

 Benfica

 On 8 August 2020, Leite agreed to a five-year contract with Benfica.

+Deportivo La Coruña

+On 12 August 2024, after an 18-month spell at Turkish Süper Lig side Antalyaspor, Leite signed a two-year deal with Deportivo de La Coruña in the Spanish Segunda División.

 Personal life

 Helton Leite is the son of former goalkeeper João Leite.
+He also holds Portuguese citizenship.